Arts

 Learn More

 The Opéra Comique was established under the rule of Louis XIV in 1714.
-It was originally named Comique for the specific opera genre it showcases, interspersing sung lines and spoken drama.
-In its more than 300 years of history, the Opéra Comique has cycled through times of turbulence – its theater burned down twice – and renowned prestige.
-Today, Opera Comique showcases opera that is considered more similar to traditional Paris operas, and presents roughly eight each year.
-In 2005, the institution was listed on the register of national theaters and, since then, has been recognized for its impressive productions and commitment to social responsibility.
+It was originally named Comique for the specific opera genre that it showcases, interspersing sung lines and spoken drama.
+In its 300-plus years of history, the Opéra Comique has cycled through times of turbulence (its Paris theater burned down twice) and prestige.
+Several beloved operas premiered in this hallowed musical hall, including Georges Bizet's Carmen, Jules Massenet's Manon, and Claude Debussy's Pelléas and Mélisande.
+Today, the Opera Comique showcases traditional French operas and contemporary creations in the genre at its neo-Baroque home of Salle Favart, and the company furthers its love of opera by touring domestically and internationally.

 Production - Porgy and Bess